 Pancakes are always a big hit in my house.
-Breakfast, lunch, dinner or any time in between.
+Breakfast, lunch, dinner, or any time in between.
 I just love that it's perfectly acceptable to eat a pile of cake and call it a meal.

 So when Stonyfield reached out to me to come up with a pancake recipe to celebrate National Pancake Month, I was excited to get creative with it!

-These chocolatey pancakes are made with a mix of fat free yogurt and milk.
+These chocolatey pancakes are made with a mix of fat-free yogurt and milk.
 I also swapped out half of the white flour for whole wheat.
 It gives them a nice texture and makes them healthier than your standard pancakes.

 But then I went and added espresso.